RTurney/Gilded-Rose/js-jest/README.md

 * updateQuality will not take an item's value below 0
 * aged brie increases in quailty the older it gets
 * quality of an item cannot be above 50
+* Sulfuras does not have to be sold and does not decrease in quality

 #### Tests to build